T. Read & Co, No 3 Crane Lane: A Gentleman’s Hideaway,

 Spread over three floors, the shop and house is devoted to gentlemen’s grooming and accessories.

-The ground floor boasts an impressive and exclusive barber’s shop is a like going through a time machine, with green Connemara marble and original barber chairs evoking more than a little nostalgic and a subtle luxurious oasis of male grooming.
+The ground floor boasts an impressive and exclusive barber’s shop, which is a like going through a time machine, with green Connemara marble and original barber chairs evoking more than a little nostalgic and a subtle luxurious oasis of male grooming.

 Directly above the barber shop off a dizzying staircase, guests find a unique waiting room.
 The Room is a private waiting room for guests presided over by a fireplace and the carved armorial warrant granted to T. Reads & Co in 1820 by King George IV and surrounded by an extensive range of historical journals for their perusal while they wait for their treatments